The intrinsic formality of $E_n$-operads: The reduction to graph homology

-which we define by considering the first Betti number $b_1: \alpha\mapsto b_1(\alpha)$ as a grading on the graph complex.
+The Lie algebra $\GCOp_n^2$ (and the Lie algebra $\GCOp_n$ similarly) has a central extension $\widetilde{\GCOp}{}_n^2 = \kk\ltimes\GCOp_n^2$, which we define by considering the first Betti number $b_1: \alpha\mapsto b_1(\alpha)$ as a grading on the graph complex.
 The natural action of the Lie algebra $\GCOp_n^2$ on $\HGCOp_{m n}^2$ also extends to $\kk\ltimes\GCOp_n^2$.
 We do not explicitly use this extended Lie algebra structure in what follows.
 We only use a morphism, reflecting this action, but which we can also define directly.
 To be more explicit, we are going to use the following statement:

 \begin{prop} We have a weak-equivalence of dg-modules

 which carries the factor $\kk$ of the extended Lie algebra $\kk\ltimes\GCOp_n^2$ to the module spanned by our Maurer-Cartan element $\lambda$ in $\HGCOp_{n n}$, and which is given by the mapping of the previous paragraph~\S\ref{GraphHomology:GraphComplexes:ComparisonMap} on the factor $\GCOp_n^2$. \end{prop}